Air Fryer Recipe

 Method

-2. Season squid with salt, pepper, and garlic powder.
+2. Season the squid with salt, pepper, and garlic powder.

-3. Combine flour, cornmeal, paprika, garlic powder, salt, and pepper in a shallow dish.
+3. In a shallow dish, mix together the flour, cornmeal, paprika, garlic powder, salt, and pepper.

-6. Dip squid rings in eggs, then coat with flour mixture.
+6. Dip the squid rings into the eggs, then coat them in the flour mixture.

-7. Place rings in a single layer in air fryer basket and spray with cooking spray.
+7. Arrange the rings in a single layer in the air fryer basket and spray with cooking spray.

-9. Serve immediately with lemon wedges and tartar sauce.
+9. Serve straight away with lemon wedges and tartar sauce.

 Why this works in an air fryer